Let's Talk About Books!!

 Keesha

 Like I said before, Keesha doesn't seem to be understanding of Kristin’s issues.
 Moreover, as the novel progresses, Tara stops walking to school with her friends (due to her need to count the cracks), and while Keesha is understanding at first, she seems like more of a bully after she sees Tara becoming close with another girl called Donna (who becomes a bigger character later).
 It makes sense for Keesha to feel betrayed though, since in her eyes it must have seemed that Tara was trying to avoid her specifically, but it just comes across as her being unwilling to understand what Tara is going through.
 This issue is similar with pretty much all the characters in the novel, which is probably intentional.
 No one seems to realise that Tara doesn’t want to count the cracks in the road, she needs to.
 Keesha is also the only black character in the novel, and she speaks differently to the others in the novel.
 Ordinarily, this would be fine, but she is the only person who speaks this way, and the whole cast lives in a small town in Chicago.
-Personally, as someone whose parents aren’t from the UK, I have a very British accent, because I was raised in a town in Surrey.
+Personally, as someone whose parents aren’t from the UK, I have a very British accent, because I was born and raised here.
 I don’t have a stereotypical Pakistani accent.
 I don’t know if accents work differently in the USA, but that’s how I interpreted this bit in the book.
 If I were in this novel, I have a feeling that I would be speaking in broken English all the way through.

 Tara’s Mother: